 There are many items that visitors are recommended to take with them when they travel to Tibet.
 A personal medical kit, water bottle, sunglasses, sunblock, and a scarf or mask for keeping from blocking dust.
 If you are a photography lover, do not forget your camera, film and batteries, or you will never forgive yourself.

 4. What kind of vehicles are available for getting around Tibet?

 In Lhasa, there are many options for getting around, such as taxis, buses, minibusses, pedicabs and jeeps.
 There are also cars and bikes for rent.
 In more remote areas, the road conditions are not very well developed, making traveling by taxi and bus impossible.
 In this instance, minibusses and jeeps are the only options.

 5. What are accommodations like?

 There are many hotels in the major cities or towns of Tibet, though four and five-star hotels are quite limited.
 These hotels have central heating which is used in winter, but no cooling is available in summer.
-The facilities and service standard may not be as you would expect from a hotel with this grade in the other parts of the world.
-In the smaller towns in Tibet, star graded hotels are not available, and in many places only budget guesthouses are available.
+The facilities and service standards may not be as you would expect from a hotel with this grade in the other parts of the world.
+In the smaller towns in Tibet, star-graded hotels are not available, and in many places only budget guesthouses are available.

 6. What cuisine options are there in Tibet?
 Are there other options besides only local foods?